DeveloppeurPascal/one-shot-tools/README.md

 Of course change the domaine name "mesimf371818.ovh" hard coded in the source before doing anything with this program.

+### RedirectionPasDPK

+Change all PAS files in a folder with a deprecated comment and an include to the new file path (for compatibility reasons). (useful when changing the tree structure of an open source library or related enterprise project)

 ### rename-all-files-in-a-folder

 A simple code to rename files in a folder and use a local counter for that.

+### show-images-fullscreen

+Show all images (JPG, PNG) from a folder in full screen.
+Use arrow keys to change the picture (next / previous) and ESC/RETURN to exit.

 ### TDirectory_CreateDirectory_Check